 Skills London shares information and support ahead of results day

-Later this month, if you’re in Year 11 or 13, you’ll be finding out your GCSE and A‑Level results.
+If you’re in Year 11 or 13, you’ll be finding out your GCSE and A‑Level results.
 Opening results can be stressful, but it’s important to remember that your teachers and career advisers can offer advice and support to help with your next steps.

 Opening your results can be a challenging time for many teenagers, so it’s easy to feel anxious and stressed.
 Knowing how the process works is important so you can best prepare for all scenarios.